irecsys/DeepCARSKit/log_tensorboard/ReadMe.txt

-log files will be saved in this folder
+log_tensorboard files will be saved in this folder